Landmark Tree Protection

-To prevent the removal of exceptional trees in anticipation of new regulations, the Bellingham City Council enacted an Emergency Landmark Tree Ordinance on May 20, 2024.
-It took effect immediately upon approval.
-This ordinance protects trees that are considered “landmark trees” – the largest, most significant trees in Bellingham – establishes a landmark tree inventory and a permitting process for removal, and establishes a larger fine for illegal removal.
+To prevent the removal of exceptional trees in anticipation of new regulations, the Bellingham City Council enacted an Emergency Landmark Tree Ordinance on May 20, 2024, that took effect immediately upon approval.
+After a public hearing on July 15, 2024, City Council revised the ordinance, and the updated version took effect.
+The ordinance protects trees that are considered “landmark trees” – the largest, most significant trees in Bellingham – establishes a landmark tree inventory and a permitting process for removal, and establishes a larger fine for illegal removal.

 Typically, once public notice is issued for an ordinance, it takes at least six weeks to become effective.
 The City Council took emergency action in this case because in that typical six-week period, more landmark trees were at risk of being damaged or removed without the benefit of a replacement plan or mitigation strategy.